shaunchurch/Coinfilter/README.md

 [See live demo](https://coinfilter-mjmzvdcuyc.now.sh)

-This is an experiment using the following with decent test coverage:
+This is an experiment using the following:

+- Flow
 - Redux
 - Redux Saga
 - Styled Components